Abdurehim Heyit

-Abdurehim Heyit (Uyghur: ئابدۇرېھىم ھېيىت; born 1962) is a Uyghur folk singer and composer.
+Abdurehim Heyit (Uyghur: ئابدۇرېھىم ھېيىت; born 1962) is an Uyghur folk singer and composer.
 The Uyghur people are a Turkic language-speaking group and a spokesman for the Turkish foreign ministry described Abdurehim as a "distinguished poet".

 In February 2019, Turkish government sources reported that he had died in custody in China, but this claim was contradicted by Chinese sources.
 This incident led to a short term crisis in the Chinese-Turkish relations.
 In July 2019 Chinese government confirmed he was under arrest but "in good health", and shortly afterward he was interviewed by Turkish journalists in Urumçi.

 Biography

 Abdurehim was renowned for his performances on the dutar, a two-stringed traditional instrument.
 He studied music in Beijing and performed with national arts troupes in China.
 In March 2017, he was arrested and imprisoned, reportedly after performing a song, "Fathers", based on a traditional Uyghur poem calling on younger generations to respect the sacrifices of their forefathers and containing a reference to the "martyrs of war".
 He was reportedly serving an eight-year sentence.